danielelectronics/danielelectronics.github.io/_posts/2016-01-03-msp430-analog-guage-clock.md

 Hardware
 --------

-Enough with the software, lets look at the hardware.
+Enough with the software, let's look at the hardware.
 Problem is, there really isn’t much to this project besides the microcontroller.
 The power supply is the classic LM317 circuit set to about 3 volts, as shown in the schematic below.

 ![Image_Regulator](/assets/images/2016-01-03/5.png)